addestromberg/OpenhabInUnity/README.md

 JSON.NET for Unity is needed becouse of the InfluxDB client library depends on Newtonsoft namespace.

 ## Usage
+There is a Prefab named 'EventBus'.
+This gameobject needs to be added to the scene with the tag 'Eventbus'.
+Otherwise you won't subscribe to the Server-Side Event stream from OpenHAB server.
+That's crucial for the setup to work.

+See the Demo scene under 'Demo/_Scenes/Widget Demo.scene' for more information.
+Keep in mind that you must change the item components setup, server setup and InfluxDB settings to be able to test on your system.

 More info coming...when I can find the time. =)

 ## Contributing